 Likewise, the Company has adhered to the UNE 19601 Certification in terms of Compliance.

-The company does not adhere to the Code of Good Tax Practices of 20 July 2010.
+The company adhered to the Code of Good Tax Practices of 20 July 2010 in 2023.

-This Annual Corporate Governance Report was approved by the Company's Board of Directors at its meeting held on 27 February 2023.
+This Annual Corporate Governance Report was approved by the Company's Board of Directors at its meeting held on 29 February 2024.